aakashk27/aakashk27/README.md

 <h3 align="center">Passionate Backend Developer</h3>

 <!-- Introduction -->
 <p align="center">Welcome to my GitHub!
 I'm Aakash, a backend developer with a flair for Python and Django.
-Currently interning at Uniacco, I'm always eager to collaborate on exciting backend projects.</p>
+Currently interning at Uniacco, I'm always eager to collaborate on exciting backend projects.I have previously worked on MERN stack.</p>

 <!-- Skills -->
 <h3 align="center">My Skills</h3>